Med students decorate Children’s Hospital Colorado sidewalks

 It happened right in front of Children’s Hospital Colorado, Colorado Springs.
-At first, hospital staff thought it was a group of parents until it was later shared to be a group of med students.
+At first, hospital staff thought it was a group of parents until it was later discovered that it was a group of med students.

 The students decorated the sidewalks leading to the front of the hospital and the employee entrance.
 All while continuing to practice safe social distancing.